Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: Numerical Experiments

 Both approaches yield optimality gaps that are smaller than $1\%$, demonstrating their effectiveness in reaching optimal or near-optimal solutions.
 This observation supports the use of the approximate gradient as a viable alternative to the exact gradient.

-\Cref{fig:which_one_wins} summarizes the number of times the approximate gradient gradient method outperforms the exact gradient method, and vice versa, across 100 independent trials for each instance.
+\Cref{fig:which_one_wins} summarizes the number of times the approximate gradient method outperforms the exact gradient method, and vice versa, across 100 independent trials for each instance.

 We record how often each method reaches the optimal value.
 The relative performance varies by instance, indicating that no single method is universally superior.
-The results highlight that using the approximate gradient can be effective, and, in some cases, competitive with the exact method. \Cref{sec:ComparisonSolverNumeric} provides a comprehensive set of additional results where the approximate gradient is used for 117 QAPLIB instances.
+The results highlight that using the approximate gradient can be effective, and, in some cases, competitive with the exact method.

 However, when comparing the relative runtime of computing the exact versus approximate gradient methods, the advantage of using the approximate gradient becomes evident. \Cref{fig:speedupApproxExact} shows the relative runtime, computed as the ratio of the time taken using $\Delta$ divided by the time taken using $\tilde\Delta$ for each instance, with the instances sorted by size.
 The plot shows that using the exact gradient method requires significantly more computational resources and takes considerably longer than the approximate gradient method.
 Notably, the relative time increase becomes more pronounced as the instance size increases.